neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/FlowQueryOperationReference.rst

 ---

 Get a (non-wrapped) element from the context.

+If FlowQuery is used, the result is always another FlowQuery.
+In case you need to pass a FlowQuery result (and lazy evaluation does not work out) you can use get() to unwrap the result from the "FlowQuery envelope".

 If no arguments are given, the full context is returned.
 Otherwise the value contained in the context at the index given as argument is